-• A residential village which has capacity to accommodate approximately 180 dwellings or some 500 residents;
+Part of a residential village which has capacity to accommodate approximately 80 dwellings or some 220 residents;

-- Residents will have convenient access to open space in the form of proposed linear and local parks as well as an adjacent future village park along Bridgeport Drive.
-The linear park along the southern part of the precinct will incorporate an impressive 2.5 hectare water body (which may comprise a single water body or a number of smaller interconnected water features) and associated parkland facilities.
+- Residents will have convenient access to open space in the form of proposed linear and local parks as well as a future village park planned along Bridgeport Drive.
+The linear park along the southern part of the precinct will incorporate a series of interconnected small wetlands and water bodies and associated recreational facilities.
 Residents will therefore be served by a range of park types provided generally in accordance with the residential planning principles established in the DCP. - An internal road network with a legible geometry providing safe and convenient access for local traffic within the precinct and to a wide range of planned facilities in nearby precincts.
-These include:- - the nearby Central Open Space Precinct to the west which is being developed as a golf course and incorporates east-west pedestrian/cyclist crossings between the Golf Course East 'A' Precinct and future urban residential areas to the west of the golf course; - (ii) planned local community facilities at nodal points to the north-east and south-east, as identified in notional terms on the DCP Structure Plan; - (iii) the private and/or State schools to the south-east and potentially to the north-east (within a future local community facilities node); - (iv) future MIBA development to the west; and - (v) The North Lakes Town Park and future Town Centre development to the south.
+These include:- - (i) the nearby Central Open Space Precinct to the west which is being developed as a golf course and incorporates east-west pedestrian/cyclist crossings between the Golf Course East 'A' and Woodvale Precincts and future urban residential areas to the west of the golf course; - (ii) planned local community facilities at nodal points to the north and south, as identified in notional terms on the DCP Structure Plan; - (iii) the private and/or State schools to the south and potentially to the north (within a future local community facilities node); and - (iv) The North Lakes Town Park and future Town Centre development to the south.